On the functor l^2: The codomain

 is a well-defined Hilbert space under the inner product $\inprod{ (x_i) }{ (y_i) } = \sum_i \inprod{x_i}{y_i}$~\cite{kadisonringrose:operatoralgebras}.
 The evident morphisms $\pi_i \colon H \to H_i$ satisfy $\pi_i \circ \pi_i^\dag = \id$ and $\pi_i \circ \pi_j^\dag = 0$ when $i \neq j$.
 A cone $f_i \colon K \to H_i$ allows a unique well-defined morphism $f\colon K \to H$ satisfying $\pi_i \after f = f_i$ if and only if $\sum_i \|f_i\|^2 < \infty$.
 Note, however, that the cone $(\pi_i)$ itself does not satisfy this condition.
 In this sense, $\ltwo(X)$ is the conditional coproduct of $X$ many copies of $\field{C}$. \end{note}

 \begin{note} A similar phenomenon occurs for simpler types of (co)limits.
 Monomorphisms in $\Hilb$ are precisely the injective morphisms, and epimorphisms are precisely those morphisms with dense range~\cite[A.3]{heunen:embedding}.
 Not every monic epimorphism is an isomorphism.
 For example, the morphism $f \colon \ltwo(\field{N}) \to \ltwo(\field{N})$ defined by $f(\varphi)(n) = \frac{1}{n} \varphi(n)$ is injective, self-adjoint, and hence also has dense image.
-But it is not surjective, as the vector $\varphi \in \ltwo(\field{N})$ determined by $\varphi(n)=\tfrac{1}{n}$ is not in its range. \end{note}
+But it is not surjective, as the vector $\varphi \in \ltwo(\field{N})$ determined by $\varphi(n)=\tfrac{1}{n}$ is not in its range.
+Monic epimorphisms are called \emph{bimorphisms}. \end{note}

 \begin{note} If $f,g \colon H \to K$ are morphisms in $\Hilb$, then so are $f+g$ and $z f$ for $z \in \mathbb{C}$.
 Because composition respects these operations, $\Hilb$ is enriched over complex vector spaces.
 In general, the homsets are not Hilbert spaces themselves~\cite{abramskyblutepanangaden:nuclearideals}, so $\Hilb$ is not enriched over itself, and hence not Cartesian closed.
-At any rate, there is another way to enrich $\Hilb$, which is of more interest here.
+At any rate, there is another way to structure the homsets of $\Hilb$, which is of more interest here.
 Say $f \leq g$ when $\ker(f)^\perp \subseteq \ker(g)^\perp$ and $f(x)=g(x)$ for $x \in \ker(f)^\perp$.
-The following proposition shows that this makes all homsets into \emph{algebraic domains}~\cite{abramskyjung:domaintheory}, and is respected by composition.
+The following proposition shows that this makes all homsets into \emph{conditional algebraic domains}, but that this is not respected by composition.
+Here, by conditional algebraic domain we mean an algebraic domain~\cite{abramskyjung:domaintheory}, except that it does not need to have all directed suprema, but only bounded ones, in the same sense as~\ref{hilbconditionallycomplete}: more precisely, every is a directed family of parallel morphisms $f_i$ in $\cat{Hilb}$ for which $\|f_i\|$ converges has a supremum.
 This is closely related to~\cite[2.1.4]{cockettlack:restriction1}, but $\Hilb$ is not a restriction category in the sense of that paper: setting $\overline{f}$ to be the projection onto $\ker(f)^\perp$ does not satisfy $\overline{f} \overline{g} = \overline{g} \overline{f}$. \end{note}